What Is An LEI Number?

 Who Needs an LEI Number?

-Some of the legal entities that might be required to have an LEI include:
+Some of the legal entity types that might be required to have an LEI include:

 - Financial intermediaries